Omega-3 Fatty Acids and Blood Pressure

 Omega-3 fatty acids are also credited with the following positive effects:

-- Stabilization of atherosclerotic plaques and thus prevention of plaque rupture, which can lead to a heart attack or stroke
+- Stabilization of atherosclerotic plaques, reducing the risk that plaques will rupture and cause a heart attack or stroke

 - Prevention or slowing of the progression of coronary heart disease (CHD)